sindresorhus/got/readme.md

 got('todomvc.com', {cache: redis});
 ```

-Got supports anything that follows the Map API so it's easy to write your own storage adapter or use a third-party solution.
+Got supports anything that follows the Map API, so it's easy to write your own storage adapter or use a third-party solution.

-For example, the following are all valid storage adapters
+For example, the following are all valid storage adapters:

 ```js
 const storageAdapter = new Map();